Drain cleaning overflowing

 2. 2

-If the plunger doesn't work, use a drain snake or auger to physically break up the blockage.
-Carefully feed the snake into the drain and twist to work through the clog.
+If the plunger doesn't work, use a drain snake (also called a plumber's snake or auger) to reach deeper into the pipe and break up the blockage.

 Frequently Asked Questions